-The sequel to The Interviews adopts the same play-like format as that milestone publication.
+The sequel to The Interviews adopts the same play-like/script format as that milestone publication.
 Again, the format chosen breaks with Dramatic Play Services and Playwrights Canada and the so-called Standard American conventions for plays.
 Names of characters are not CAPITALIZED as not to distract the reader with excessive CAPITALIZATION.
 Only the first letter of the character’s Name is in uppercase.
 The names of the characters still appear in bold.

 The name Uzza is from al-Uzza ("al" before the name means "the"), the Arab Venus and the most revered of all their goddesses.
 Pre-Islamic Arabs worshipped al-Uzza, along with al-Lat and Manat who they believed to be the daughters of God.